-Having an easily-accessible way for people to contact you from each page of your site, through chat messaging is a nice way to lower friction for people to contact you, I’m just not sure making it a bot is the right way to go.
-If it’s during office hours and you have the resources, put a real person there—it’s a good opportunity for the human touch.
+Having an easily-accessible way for people to contact you from any area of your site through chat messaging is a nice way to lower friction for people to contact you.
+I’m not sure making it a bot is the right way to go.
+If it’s during office hours and you have the resources, you might benefit by putting a real person there—it’s a good opportunity for the actual human touch.

 The real opportunity to make a difference at scale to recruitment agencies is in automating the recruitment pipeline, from the top end of the funnel to the bottom, at points where it makes sense to do so and in combination with thoughtful, valuable contributions from the people who know their industry best – recruiters themselves.